This article will cover:

 The redeeming section is how your Advocates will win the reward.
 The reward can be part of a catalogue, where the Advocates can spend the points they've built up.
-Otherwise you can give the reward as a Perk, for completing specific challenge types.
+Otherwise, you can give the reward as a Perk, for completing specific challenge types.
 If the particular reward requires you to have customized information from your Advocate, you can add a question at the bottom of this screen or require a shipping address to redeem this reward by checking the Shipping Information box.

 The first option in the Include Members area is Everyone.
 When selected, everyone in your hub will see this challenge.
 This is useful for the cases when you want to include every advocate except a few people or a specific group of people.

 If you would like advocates who match specific criteria to see (or be excluded from) this challenge, choose the second radio button.
 You will also note the option to include (and exclude) members who meet all or any of the conditions you choose..